DuncanIdahoCT/DFRobot-mmWave-Radar-dfrobot_sen0395/README.md

   https://github.com/DuncanIdahoCT/espresence-occupancy-nightlight-multi-sensor

 The installation below is largely the same as previous projects I've posted here.
 The notable changes are in the yaml files:

-  Removal of the entire custom component including the include.h (CPP) code file dependancy
+  Removal of the entire custom component:
   ```
   sensor:
   - platform: custom